Gonzalo Barreto

-Gonzalo Barreto Mastropierro (born 22 January 1992) is a Uruguayan footballer who currently plays as a striker for Racing Montevideo.
+Gonzalo Barreto Mastropierro (born 22 January 1992) is a Uruguayan footballer who plays as a striker for Progreso.

 Club career

 Danubio

 Born in Montevideo, Barreto began his career with local club Danubio F.C.
 He started with the youth team and in 2009, at the age of 17 made his debut with the first team.
 His debut came in an away match against Tacuarembó, in which he came off the bench and won a decisive penalty as Danubio claimed a 2–1 victory.

 Lazio

 Barreto's talent attracted interest from big clubs and he quickly made the move to Europe.
 On 2 September 2009, Barreto went to Rome to sign a five-year deal with Lazio, who bought him for about €1.781 million.
-However, Barreto was not be able to play for Lazio until he turned 18 in 2010, due to FIFA's restrictions regarding the transfers of minors across different continents.
+However, Barreto was not able to play for Lazio until he turned 18 in 2010, due to FIFA's restrictions regarding the transfers of minors across different continents.